assets abroad

 An example of this would be Vanguard FTSE All World ETF.

-But do keep in mind the manner of how you invest in these foreign markets, because doing it through a broker in your own country is not the best way to get the most out of this Flag.
-Local brokers are better.
+But do keep in mind the manner of how you invest in these foreign markets, because doing it through a broker in your own country is not the best way to get the most out of this Base.

 Buying real estate is another great option, especially in nations such as Vietnam, Uruguay, the Philippines, Colombia, Georgia, Indonesia, and so on, because the returns there are often double that of what you can get in the West.